Ways to Score a Free Wedding Dress

 Potential Challenges: A bridal shop might not be interested in bartering.
 Check out sites online where people are selling their used wedding dresses and consider offering them a barter as well!

 3. Search for Free Wedding Dresses Online

-Potential Challenges: You might end up finding a free wedding dress online, but more than likely it will need to be altered and/or professional cleaning prior to you being able to use it.
+Potential Challenges: You might end up finding a free wedding dress online, but more than likely, it will need to be altered and/or professionally cleaned prior to you being able to use it.
 Keep these expenses in mind when considering your options.

 4. Enter Contests to Win a Free Wedding Dress

 This isn’t a guaranteed way to get your wedding dress for free, but it never hurts to try!
 Consider entering a wedding dress giveaway for your shot to win a free bridal gown.